MadzCode/Lecture-Repository/Prototype Documentation.md

 >
 >https://github.com/user-attachments/assets/2462a36d-6a31-4502-ae3a-d7b92543cc36

+> I got the gun to shoot, Now I just need to make it deal damage

 >## Refining the IK handles to follow the camera
 >https://www.youtube.com/watch?v=3hy7Oh7r64E
 >My next plan is to make it so the spine and/or the arm folow the camera to create a mild ragdoll effect